joyciep/wordcounter/README.md

 # wordcounter

-`wordcounter` is an API which counts how many times a word exists in a given web page
+`wordcounter` is an API which counts how many times a word exists in a given web page.

 # Development